jantimon/iconfont-webpack-plugin/README.md

   plugins: [
     new IconfontWebpackPlugin()
   ]
 ```

 ## Usage

-If you set this plugin up properly you can finely use a `font-icon` declarations
+After setting up the plugin your css has now a new feature:
-in your `css/scss/sass/less/...`:
+`font-icon` declarations

 ```css
 a:before {